Norway says will put 'tangible demands' on Taliban

 Norway is also expected to raise the plight of two women activists who went missing in Kabul last week after taking part in a demonstration.
 The Taliban have denied responsibility.

-The Taliban were toppled in 2001 but stormed back to power in August as US-led forces began their withdrawal.
+The Taliban were toppled in 2001 but stormed back to power in August as US-led forces began withdrawing.

-The fundamentalists view the talks -- being held behind closed-doors in a hotel near Oslo -- as a step toward international recognition and the unblocking of financial aid.
+They view this week's talks -- held behind closed doors in a hotel near Oslo -- as a step toward international recognition and the unblocking of financial aid.

-"Norway providing us this opportunity is an achievement in itself because we shared the stage with the world," Foreign Minister Muttaqi said Monday on the sidelines of talks with representatives of the United States, France, Germany, Britain, Italy, the European Union and Norway.
+"Norway providing us this opportunity is an achievement in itself because we shared the stage with the world," Foreign Minister Muttaqi said Monday on the sidelines of talks with representatives of the United States, the European Union, Britain, France, Germany, Italy and Norway.

-While Norway has insisted the talks do "not represent a legitimisation or recognition of the Taliban", its decision to host a delegation has been hotly criticised by some experts and members of the Afghan diaspora.

 Some 55 percent of the Afghan population is suffering from hunger, according to the United Nations.
 But the international community is waiting to see how the Taliban intend to govern before unblocking any aid.